benjaminkarg/edgeAI/README.md

 ## Authors
 * **Benjamin Karg** - *Initial work* - [Paper]()
   * B. Karg and S. Lucia.
-"Deep-learning based".
+"Deep-learning based embedded mixed-integer model predictive control".
 IN Proc. of the European Control Conference (in Press), 2018.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details